laasya2005/Data-Structures-/README.md

 ##  2. Iterators: vector, pair, maps (ordered map, unordered map, Multimaps), Sets
   Iterators are Similar to pointers and Iterators point to memory address of containers, Iterators are used to access value of container

-                  vector <int> :: iterator it; // iterator pointing to a vector
+                  vector <int> :: iterator it; // Iterator pointing to a vector

-                  vector < pair <int,int> > :: iterator it; // iterator pointing to a vector
+                  vector < pair <int,int> > :: iterator it; // Iterator pointing to a vector

-                  map <int,string> m; // ordered map, stores Key: Value, where order of key matters and no duplicate keys in map
+                  map <int,string> m; // Ordered map, stores Key: Value, where keys are stored in sorted order and no duplicate keys (unique keys) in map (ordered maps internally performs comparision).
+O(log(n))

-                  unordered_map <int,string> m; // unodered map, where keys are in unsorted order
+                  unordered_map <int,string> m; // Unodered map, where keys are in unsorted order, makes use of valid keys datatype (unordered maps internally performs hashing), unordered maps decreases the time complexity than compared with ordered maps.
+O(1)

-                  multimap <int, int> m; // Multimaps, where duplication of keys are allowed
+                  multimap <int, int> m; // Multimaps, where duplication of keys are allowed.
+O(log(n))

-                  set <string> s; // stores key, SET stores the unique elements in sorted order
+                  set <string> s; // Stores key, ordered set stores the unique elements in sorted order.
+O(log(n))

+                  unordered_set <string> s; // Unordered set is used to check the presence of the element in the set, order of elements doesn't matter.
+O(1)

      ##### Nesting in STL : Maps and sets